Introduction

 There are lots of reasons behind public reaction against the wind farms.
 The problem is larger for onshore wind farms but it also exists for offshore wind farms.
 In our case, because of the fact XL monopiles are meant to be used for deeper waters and in larger distances from the shore, the problem is being minimized.
 Anyhow, the visual impact of the wind farms is an important issue and the best mitigation measure against it is to be debated in an open and transparent way with the local populations that are being concerned (sometimes even more widely).

-Wind Energy and the Historic Environment by Scottish Natural Heritage (SNH), Siting and Designing wind farms in the landscape by Scottish Natural Heritage (SNH) as well and the “Guidelines for Landscape and Visual Impact Assessment
+Lots of publications try to focus on this issue, such as Wind Energy and the Historic Environment by Scottish Natural Heritage (SNH), Siting and Designing wind farms in the landscape by Scottish Natural Heritage (SNH) as well and the “Guidelines for Landscape and Visual Impact Assessment